belng/pure/docs/tooling.md

 ### Setup

 AVA is already configured in the repo and you can run the tests by using the command `npm test`.
 You don't need to install AVA globally.
 To use the `ava` command directly, install AVA globally by running `npm install -g ava`.

+### Running

+You can run a test by running the `ava /path/to/test`.
+To run all the tests in the repository, run `npm test`.

 ## Type checking with [Flow](http://flowtype.org/)